-Presented hereafter is a snapshot of findings from consultations and conversations held between February and July 2013 with Red Cross and Red Crescent volunteers and staff.
+Presented hereafter is a snapshot of findings from consultations and conversations held between February and July 2013 with Red Cross and Red Crescent volunteers and staff from 115 National Societies.
 This snapshot is a compilation of thoughts and impressions on the importance, relevance and impact of the Fundamental Principles, ranging from an organisational and operational perspective to the individual perspective of staff and volunteers.